killquest/killquest/docs/0. Introduction/What you’ll need to play.md

 ###### Terrain
 The adventures of KillQuest take place in taverns, city streets, sewers, forests and more.
 In a pinch, a stack of books or a few upside-down cups can serve as terrain, provided that each player uses a bit of imagination.
 Although pre-cut MDF and plastic scenery are available from a variety of companies for easy and reasonably affordable solution.

 However, many hobbyists enjoy making their own.
-We have our own system of modular terrain pieces that allows for easy storage, destructable terrain and easy reusablity.
+We have our own system of modular terrain pieces that allows for easy storage, destructible terrain and easy reusability.
 We think this is a really neat solution.
 Check out more of our crafting philosophy on our blog.

 ###### Measuring Devices
 We have four templates used to determine movement, range, and damage zones.
 If that's not available to you, you can also use a tape measure or ruler.